-- 2.2.1 Inside information is information about specific financial products2 that: - a.
-Is not generally available3 to people who commonly invest in such financial products; and - b.
-If it was generally available, a reasonable person would expect it to have a material effect4 on the price or value of the financial products. - 2.2.2 It does not matter how the inside information is obtained (e.g. learnt in the course of carrying out responsibilities, or overheard in passing in the corridor, in the lunch room or at a social occasion). - 2.2.3 The financial impact of the information is important, but strategic and other implications can be equally important in determining what amounts to inside information.
+- b.
+If it was generally available, a reasonable person would expect it to have a material effect on the price or value of the financial products. - 2.2.2 It does not matter how the inside information is obtained (e.g. learnt in the course of carrying out responsibilities, or overheard in passing in the corridor, in the lunch room or at a social occasion). - 2.2.3 The financial impact of the information is important, but strategic and other implications can be equally important in determining what amounts to inside information.
 The definition of "information" is broad enough to include rumours, matters of supposition, intentions of a person (including a company) and information which is not definite enough to warrant public disclosure.